-Princeton is a somewhat small borough located in the state of New Jersey.
-With a population of 30,108 people and nine constituent neighborhoods, Princeton is the 160th largest community in New Jersey.
+Princeton is a medium-sized city located in the state of New Jersey.
+With a population of 30,681 people and ten constituent neighborhoods, Princeton is the 58th largest community in New Jersey.

 Princeton home prices are not only among the most expensive in New Jersey, but Princeton real estate also consistently ranks among the most expensive in America.

-Princeton is a decidedly white-collar borough, with fully 97.12% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Princeton is a borough of professionals, managers and sales and office workers.
-There are especially a lot of people living in Princeton who work in teaching (23.26%), management occupations (13.07%) and office and administrative support (7.54%).
+Princeton is a decidedly white-collar city, with fully 96.26% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Princeton is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Princeton who work in teaching (22.43%), management occupations (17.26%), and business and financial occupations (9.23%).

 And if you like science, one thing you'll find is that Princeton has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

 Also of interest is that Princeton has more people living here who work in computers and math than 95% of the places in the US.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 20.10% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Princeton is a college town.
 There are a lot of students in Princeton attending college, and as a result Princeton provides a number of services, amenities and opportunities geared to the needs and activities of students.